What is the Support for Mortgage Interest Payments Scheme? SMI benefit can help cover the cost of mortgage and loan interest payments.

 Support for Mortgage Interest eligibility depends on whether you get one of these benefits:

-There are several offices you can contact to check if you meet the eligibility criteria of SMI rules.
+There are several offices you can contact to check if you meet the eligibility criteria of SMI benefits.
 You should contact the office related to the support you are already benefiting from to claim Support for Mortgage Interest:

 A change in circumstances may mean that your benefit is going to stop.
 In most cases you can still get financial help even if you are planning to: